 Focus on how your target consumer talks about your services, products, and business.
 You will find many tools online that will help you come up with appropriate phrases that you can use when doing your voice search optimization.
 These phrases will help you understand the consumer’s mindset, and you can use it for your online marketing strategy.

 Many people who use voice search are looking for personal assistance.
 Many will use it to ask for directions or to make calls.
 Now Google has made it so much easier for the online user to make a choice.

-Let us, for example, say that you are looking for a new Chevy Dealership in Richmond; Google will give you very detailed feedback.
+Let us, for example, say that you are looking for a new Chevy Dealership in Charlotte, NC; Google will give you very detailed feedback.
 It will show you the location, opening hours, customer reviews, among others.